nathantypanski/nathantypanski.com/pages/worklog.md

 I also gave a [talk about Git](http://nathantypanski.github.io/git-talk/) to the software developers and managers there.
 It was accompanied by a live demo with some branching/rebasing bits.
 We're building momentum and there's now plans for some teams to start migrating projects away from Subversion.

+#### Git talk

+I gave an hour-long "brown bag" talk about Git for one of NASA's departments (though some outsiders stumbled in as well).
+You can find the slides [over here](http://nathantypanski.github.io/git-talk/).

 ### LaTeX WikiBook

 * Added a section on [color in mathematics](http://en.wikibooks.org/wiki/LaTeX/Mathematics#Color).